"Shotgun Tom" Kelly: Early life

-Thomas Joseph Irwin was born in San Diego, California at Mercy Hospital.
+Thomas Joseph Irwin was born in San Diego, California at Mercy Hospital, also spending his childhood years in San Diego.
 He attended Our Lady of the Sacred Heart and Saint John of the Cross parochial schools for his elementary years.
 He attended Mount Miguel High School and was the announcer for the morning bulletin.
 In high school, he joined Junior Achievement which had a radio show on KOGO.

-At ten, his mother, La Von Irwin (née Driscoll), mentioned to Tom that there was a disc jockey doing a radio show in a shopping center in Lemon Grove, California.
-The disc jockey was Frank Thompson on KOGO-AM, who saw the young Tom Irwin looking through the window and interviewed him on the air.
-Following that experience, Tom became fascinated with radio shows, even putting together his own mock radio studio in his bedroom.
+At ten, his mother, La Von Irwin (née Driscoll), mentioned to Kelly that there was a disc jockey doing a radio show in a shopping center in Lemon Grove, California.
+The disc jockey was Frank Thompson on KOGO-AM, who saw the young Kelly looking through the window and interviewed him on the air.
+Following that experience, Kelly became fascinated with radio shows, even putting together his own mock radio studio in his bedroom.

-A few years later, 13 year-old Tom went to other radio stations and watched the disc jockeys on the air.
-Tom visited Radio KDEO where he met program director "Sunny Jim" Price, who wanted to get a teenager's opinion of a song he was considering adding to the playlist.
-Price played the song for Tom, who liked it.
+A few years later, 13 year-old Kelly went to other radio stations and watched the disc jockeys on the air.
+He visited Radio KDEO where he met program director "Sunny Jim" Price, who wanted to get a teenager's opinion of a song he was considering adding to the playlist.
+Price played the song for Kelly, who liked it.
 The song was "California Dreamin'" by The Mamas & The Papas.
 Radio KDEO was the first station in the country to play it.
-Price gave Tom his first job at a radio station helping with remote broadcasts.
+Price gave him his first job at a radio station helping with remote broadcasts.

 Early career – 1960s

-In 1966, at the age of 16, Tom was hired by Program Director George Manning to work on Sunday mornings at KPRI-FM 106.5 in San Diego, playing "beautiful music" and standards.
+In 1966, at the age of 16, Kelly was hired by Program Director George Manning to work on Sunday mornings at KPRI-FM 106.5 in San Diego, playing "beautiful music" and standards.
 Every Sunday morning, he also did a children's radio show, "The Uncle Tommy Show", and played recordings from Disney Records.
 After high school, he attended the William B. Ogden Radio Operational Engineering school.
 He graduated in 1969 with his FCC First Class radio license and went to work at KYOS in Merced, California.